kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Tiny URL.md

         CN user   -> DNS -> Web Server <--> Memcached
         ```
         - User visit a webserver would be much slower than webserver visit another webserver, because of less redirection

+### Load Balancer
+ We can add a Load balancing layer at three places in our system:
+1. Between Clients and Application servers
+2. Between Application Servers and database servers
+3. Between Application Servers and Cache servers
 ### Interviewer: what if one SQL database is out of capacity?
 (Sharding)
 #### When would we need more database serve**r?
 - Cache resource is out of capacity